pkic/pkimm/categories/compliance/_index.md

 - [ISO 37301 - Compliance management systems and related standard](https://www.iso.org/standard/75080.html)
 - [NIST Risk Management Framework](https://csrc.nist.gov/Projects/risk-management)

-### List of relevant laws, regulations, standards, exist and is maintained
+### List of relevant laws, regulations, and standards, exist and is maintained

 To better understand the relevance to PKI, one should understand the differences between laws, regulations, and standards.